We Love —

 Your dining choices

-Day 3: Twin Lakes, Pulang Bato Falls & Hot Springs (with lunch)
+Day 3: Private Excursion with Lunch: Twin Lakes, Pulang Bato Waterfalls & Hot Springs

 Flights: